-The order to prevent the further alaughter of Dublin citizens, and in the hope of saving the lives of our followers now surrounded and hopelessly outnumbered, the members of the Provisional Government present at Head.
-Quarters have agreed to an unconditional surrender, and the Commandants of the various districts in the Gity and Country will order their commands to lay down arms.
+In order to prevent the further alaughter of Dublin citizens, and in the hope of saving the lives of our followers now surrounded and hopelessly outnumbered, the members of the Provisional Government present at Head.
+Quarters have agreed to an unconditional surrender, and the Commandants of the various districts in the City and Country will order their commands to lay down arms.

-8 gl bear Jaque to these conditions for the men only under my own command in the moore Street Date I active and in the moore Street District and for the man in the Stephen's freen Command.
-James bound the generate this with boursendant Bank and the affiles I have deadled to ices to un gra lit way sterrends
+8 H. Lean Jappen to these conditions for the men and mides my own command in the moore Street District and for the man in the Stephen's freen Command.
+James boundt april 29/16 On en alta tin witte born undant canal and other affiles I have deaded to ices to un gra lit way sterrends